Positivity-Preserving Entropy-Based Adaptive Filtering for Discontinuous Spectral Element Methods: Implementation

 where $\rho$ is the density, $\boldsymbol{\rho v}$ is the momentum, $E$ is the total energy, $P = (\gamma-1)\left(E - \shalf\rho\mathbf{v}{\cdot}\mathbf{v}\right)$ is the pressure, and $\gamma = 1.4$ is the ratio of specific heat capacities for air.
 The symbol $\mathbf{I}$ denotes the identity matrix in $\mathbb{R}^{d\times d}$ and $\mathbf{v} = \boldsymbol{\rho v}/\rho$ denotes the velocity.
 Positivity constraints were placed on the density and pressure,

 and the entropy functional was chosen as

 taken from the entropy-flux pair $(\sigma, \mathbf{v}\sigma)$.
 Assuming an explicit strong stability preserving temporal integration scheme under some standard CFL condition with a solution that initially satisfies these constraints discretely, the element-wise mean at the next temporal step will satisfy these constraints if the interface fluxes are computed using an entropy-stable positivity-preserving Riemann solver \citep{Zhang2011b, Chen2017} (e.g., Godunov methods \citep{Godunov1959}, local Lax-Friedrichs flux \citep{Lax1954}, HLLC \citep{Toro1994} with appropriate wavespeed estimates).
+These properties of the element-wise mean were shown for discontinuous Galerkin approximations in the works of \citet{Zhang2010}, \citet{Zhang2011}, \citet{Zhang2011b}, and \citet{Chen2017}.

+\begin{remark}[Source terms] The extension of the proposed approach to hyperbolic systems with source terms is possible for discretizations that preserve the constraints on the element-wise mean.
+For positivity constraints, \citet{Zhang2011c} showed these properties under a potentially more restrictive time step condition.
+For the entropy constraint, the contribution of the source term to the entropy over the temporal integration step would have to be evaluated to augment the $\sigma_{\min}$ value, or if the entropy source is strictly positive, one may forego this modification and apply the proposed filter approach at the expense of a more-relaxed entropy constraint. \end{remark}

 For the mixed hyperbolic-parabolic system, the compressible Navier--Stokes equations were chosen.
-As the notion of a minimum entropy principle is not well-posed for a mixed hyperbolic-parabolic system, the hyperbolic and parabolic components of the conservation law were isolated and treated separately using a Strang splitting approach \citep{Demkowicz1990}.
+As the assumption on the entropy of the element-wise mean is not necessarily satisfied with the mixed hyperbolic-parabolic discretization, the hyperbolic and parabolic components of the conservation law were isolated and treated separately using an explicit operator splitting approach \citep{Demkowicz1990}.
 For this system, the conservation law can be represented as

 where the solution and the inviscid (hyperbolic) and viscous (parabolic) components of the flux, denoted by the subscripts $I$ and $V$, respectively, are given as

 where $\mu$ is the dynamic viscosity, $Pr = 0.73$ is the Prandtl number for air, and $e = \rho^{-1} (E - \shalf\rho \mathbf{v}{\cdot}\mathbf{v})$ is the specific internal energy.
 Identical positivity and entropy constraints are used for the Navier--Stokes equations as for the Euler equations.
 To enforce an entropy constraint for this system, at each temporal integration stage, the hyperbolic step is computed first, after which the entropy filter can be applied as with purely hyperbolic systems.
 The parabolic component of the temporal update is then added to the filtered solution.
 A final check is performed to ensure that the mixed hyperbolic-parabolic solution retains the positivity-preserving properties of the hyperbolic step.
 In the rare occasion that it does not, the filter is applied again using only positivity constraints.
 For both components of the flux, the boundary conditions were modified to ensure consistency with the system being solved (e.g., no-slip boundary conditions for the parabolic step were replaced with slip boundary conditions for the hyperbolic step).